ahakola/WeakAuras/!RAID Tank Debuffs TSU.md

 ---

+The default action can be found under the section [Set up "On Init"-action](/!RAID%20Tank%20Debuffs%20TSU.md#set-up-on-init-action) of this file.

 ## Building

-Easiest way is to import [!RAID Tank Debuffs TSU.txt](https://github.com/ahakola/WeakAuras/blob/master/!RAID%20Tank%20Debuffs%20TSU.txt), but if you want to, you can easily make your own.
+Easiest way is to import [!RAID Tank Debuffs TSU.txt](/!RAID%20Tank%20Debuffs%20TSU.txt), but if you want to, you can easily make your own.

 ### Create Dynamic Group and Icon-type aura